raspberrypi/documentation/configuration/uart.md

 #### config.txt

-On most devices, adding `enable-uart=1` to `/boot/config.txt` should be enough to enable the first two UART ports.
+On most devices, adding `enable-uart=1` to `/boot/config.txt` should ensure that a UART is available on the GPIO header.
 On compute modules, you must also add a device-tree overlay eo enable the particular UART you want to use.

 See [config.txt](config-txt/README.md) for more information.